Hans930v/EFAC-A1/README.md

 # Disclaimer
 EFAC‑A1 is an **UNOFFICIAL**, community‑driven project and is **NOT** affiliated with Bambu Lab.
 It does **NOT** replace the official AMS — think of it as a community-built companion for those who want multi-color printing without the AMS price tag.
+> The PESA communication method is documented here as public prior art (first documented: 2026).
+> This prevents third-party patents on the method while keeping it open for everyone.

 That said, this is a **user-driven** solution that requires **MANUAL SETUP**, hardware assembly, EFAC firmware, and **CUSTOM G-codes** — so please read through everything before diving in, and test thoroughly before relying on it for real prints.
 All modifications are done at your own risk.